Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 ### Console Knob

-The Console Light Control Knob (<num>5</num>), with range from OFF to BRT, controls the illumination level for the left and right console.
+The Console Light Control Knob (<num>5</num>), with range from OFF to BRT, controls the illumination level for the left and right consoles.

 ### Console Floodlight